-At SID Bank, sustainability risk management, including social risks, is embedded in the management board and the sustainable development committee, as well as in the executive management pillar, which is responsible for the area of sustainable development.
-The management board adopts general strategic guidelines and policies, monitors risks and oversees the implementation of the strategy and policies.
-The management board is responsible for adopting and implementing the strategy and policies on social sustainability, while the sustainable development committee is responsible for deciding on proposals regarding:
+lity risk management, including social risks, is embedded in the management board and the sustainable development committee, as management pillar, which is responsible for the area of sustainable development.
+The management board adopts general strategic , monitors risks and oversees the implementation of the strategy and policies.
+The management board is responsible for adopting and egy and policies on social sustainability, while the sustainable development committee is responsible for deciding on proposals regarding:

-- Incorporation of sustainable development into the Bank's strategy and general objectives; - Sustainable financing and insurance policies; - The establishing of qualitative and quantitative indicators to measure the contribution of financing and insurance to SID Bank's climate-based and environmental sustainability objectives; - Methodologies for assessing ESG factors and the associated risks at the customer or portfolio segment level; - Sustainability reporting in line with regulatory requirements, ESG standards and stakeholder expectations; - Excluded activities and activities during SID Bank's processes of financing, insurance and borrowing; - The classification of the portfolio according to critical climate-based activity in order to manage ESG risks.
+ainable development into the Bank's strategy and general objectives;

+g and insurance policies;

+ualitative and quantitative indicators to measure the contribution of financing and insurance to SID Bank's climate-based and inability objectives;

+ssessing ESG factors and the associated risks at the customer or portfolio segment level;

+ng in line with regulatory requirements, ESG standards and stakeholder expectations;

+nd activities during SID Bank's processes of financing, insurance and borrowing;

+he portfolio according to critical climate-based activity in order to manage ESG risks.

-The sustainable development committee is also responsible for the discussion of reports in the area of sustainable financing and insurance, which relate to legal amendments and the newly drafted laws, sustainable financing and operations.
+pment committee is also responsible for the discussion of reports in the area of sustainable financing and insurance, which relate to legal newly drafted laws, sustainable financing and operations.

-Risk management is organised by function with the responsibility to oversee risks, including social risks.
+ganised by function with the responsibility to oversee risks, including social risks.

-The report on the achievement of strategic objectives that includes the achievement of social sustainability objectives is submitted to the management body and supervisory body on a quarterly basis.
+evement of strategic objectives that includes the achievement of social sustainability objectives is submitted to the management body and quarterly basis.